orca-so/whirlpools-cpi-examples/use-cases/Launchpad.md

     rpc,
     WHIRLPOOLS_CONFIG_ADDRESS,
-    funder, // The account that will pay for transactions tokenMax0, // Amount of first token from your bonding curve tokenMax1, // Amount of second token from your bonding curve mintA, // First token mint address
+    funder, // The account that will pay for transactions tokenAmount0, // Amount of first token from your bonding curve tokenAmount1, // Amount of second token from your bonding curve tokenMintAddress0, // First token mint address
-    mintB // Second token mint address
+    tokenMintAddress1 // Second token mint address
   );

 // Send the transaction to your launchpad program